Shaheen Amendment to Bill ‘Undermines’ Trump’s Pro-Life Policies

-A coalition of 44 national pro-life leaders are vehemently objecting to Democrat Sen. Jeanne Shaheen’s (D-NH) amendment to a bipartisan spending bill.
+A coalition of 44 national pro-life leaders is vehemently objecting to Democrat Sen. Jeanne Shaheen’s (D-NH) amendment to a bipartisan spending bill.
 The bill provides $665 million for “family planning and reproductive health care” and includes funds for the U.N.
 Population Fund, which has backed China’s one-child, forced-abortion policy.

 📣 NEW from Executive Director @TimChapman: Senators must reject the Shaheen poison pill.